OvertureMIDI/Black-MIDI-Guides/docs/Piano From Above/winmm-patch.md

 Select "Patch an application" below the standard performance improvement patch.
 Then, go to where your PFA exe is, select it and it should be patched.

-??? note "Why cant i patch it?"
+??? note "Why can't I patch it?"

     If it says you dont have the permissions to do this, press OK and run the configurator as an administrator.
-(The configurator should automatically run it as an admin after OK but I dont remember.)
+(The configurator should automatically run it as an admin after clicking OK)
-    > TODO: Test this out